Check out the session summary below.

 By Ruth Nasrullah

 Finding and developing story ideas can be challenging, especially for freelance journalists.
-At Health Journalism 2023 in St. Louis, writer Jack El-Hai presented at a session targeting this challenge.

 El-Hai incorporated several exercises into the session.
 In one, he asked participants to write down all the communities they belong to — personal, professional, social or other — and begin thinking of ways those communities are sources of ideas for articles.